 9. Gilbert Montagne

-Although he’s produced several hit tracks throughout his career, he’s best known for his number one single, “The Fool,” which topped global charts for several years running.
+Although he’s produced several hit tracks throughout his career, he’s best known for his #1 single “The Fool,” which topped global charts for several years running.

 10. Blind Blake

-Blind Blake was a famous blind guitarist and singer from the early 20th century.
+Next is Blind Blake, a famous blind guitarist and singer from the early 20th century.
 There isn’t much known about his life, but that’s what makes Blind Blake so interesting.

 11. Al Hibbler